wttech/bobcat/docs/_docs/guides/first-aem-test.md

   }
 (...)
 ```
-- We use here action that requires some parameters.
-To pass them we use class that implements `ActionData` interface.
+- We use here an action that requires some parameters.
+To pass them we use a class that implements the `ActionData` interface.
 In our example this class is delivered with Bobcat but in custom actions it has to be created by users
-- We need to parameters.
-Path where in crx page will be created and what page will contain
+- We need to two parameters: the path where in crx the page will be created and what the page will contain
-- `SlingDataXMLBuilder.class` creates page data that Sling can understand from xml file
+- `SlingDataXMLBuilder.class` creates the page data, that Sling can understand, from the xml file

-### Get page instance
+### Get an instance of the test page
-With all things prepared and ready we can start writing test.
-First lets get our page instance using and open it in our browser
+With all things prepared and ready we can start writing our test.
+First let's get our page instance and open it in a browser:

 ```java
 (...)